KentaKodashima/RecipeFlicker/README.md

 ## Implementation Phases
 ### Phase 1
-#### Objectiev
+#### Objective
-Publishing the app without any trouble.
+Implement the core functions and publish the app without any trouble.
 #### Functionalities
 - Swipe to decide recipe(Tinder-like UI)
-- Favorite recipe list (two patterns of UI using TableView and CollectionView)
+- Next random recipes are available at 7 am everyday
+- Open up WebKitView to see the detail of the recipe
+- List right-swiped recipes as the user's favorites
 - Use Firebase as database for the later use
+- Use Realm to store Firebase anonymous user id and everyday's random recipes

 ### Phase 2
 #### Objective
 Implement full functionality.
 #### Functionalities
+- Firebase authentication (email / password, Facebook, Google)
+- Register preferable and unpreferable ingredients
+- Random recommendation of someone's collection shows up after the user swipes all recipes of the day
 - Post URL with comment
-- Follow people
+- Follow / Unfollow people
-- Like someone's post
+- Save someone's recipe to the user's favorite

 ## Implementation Style
 Follow this guideline.
 [GUIDELINE.md](GUIDELINE.md)